 - Be sure to update your apps, as many stores may offer discounts through apps, and discount or rebate sites can help you find great deals.

-Be Honest and Respectful of Family and Friends
+Be Honest and Respectful of Family & Friends

 - Whether this is flush year or a lean year, it may not be the same for those you love.
 Ask if you can change traditions to help each other out.
 Instead of buying gifts for everyone, create Secret Santa traditions, set spending limits, agree to make homemade gifts, make donations in each other’s names or pass down precious heirlooms.